shaoweisong/jsonpog-integration/README.md

 The content of all the available files is summarized on [this webpage](https://cms-nanoaod-integration.web.cern.ch/commonJSONSFs/).

-Inspecting the files manually can done using the command `correction summary file.json`.
+Inspecting the files manually can also be done using the command `correction summary file.json`.

 ## Instructions for POGs to add corrections